Motorcycle Safety

 Respect the Machine

-It’s also important to respect the design of the machine you are riding.
-There has been much debate in the motorcycle community about what type of bike is the safest.
+Respect the design of the machine you are riding.
+There has been much debate about what type of bike is the safest.
 Some argue that sport bikes accelerate and brake better than cruisers do, allowing them to maneuver out of hazardous situations more easily.
 Others argue that cruisers are harder to miss because they are louder, run better in rainy conditions due to the heavier engines and have additional protective barriers in the form of fenders.
 According to the Insurance Institute for Highway Safety, sport bikes have the highest death rates among all types of motorcycles.
-That’s not a surprise, considering that sport bikes are built to be street-legal race bikes and appeal to those who tend to want to push limits.
-Regardless of type, the responsibility is in the hands of the rider, not the machine.
-Dangerousness boils down to the choices people make when they ride.
+Regardless of type, the responsibility is in the hands of the rider and the choices they make, not the machine

 Ride Sober

-Another no-brainer is following DUI laws.
-Fifty-five percent of motorcycle drivers killed from 9 p.m. to 6 a.m. in 2013 had blood alcohol content (BAC) levels at or above the state limit of 0.08 percent.
-The MSF estimates that even the least amount of alcohol increases a rider’s chance of crashing five times.
-And a (still potentially legal) BAC over 0.05 percent increases chances to crash 40 fold.
+Follow DUI laws — the legal blood alcohol concentration (BAC) limit for motorcyclists is 0.08%.
+In 2022, twenty-nine percent of fatally injured motorcycle drivers had a (BAC) at or above 0.08%, as did forty-nine percent of motorcycle drivers killed at night (9 p.m. – 6 a.m.).
+The MSF estimates that even the least amount of alcohol increases a rider’s chance of crashing by five times, and a (still potentially legal) BAC over 0.05% increases chances of crashing 40 times.
 Among other side effects, alcohol can influence safe driving skills by impairing vision, reducing reaction times, diminishing concentration, causing drowsiness and losing short-term memory.
 Decreased abilities, which a person cannot adequately judge, combined with a lessened sense of inhibition, may also yield an increased sense of (false) confidence.
-Tragically, motorcycle riders involved in fatal crashes in 2013 were found to have the highest percentage of alcohol-impairment than drivers of any other vehicle type.

 Attorney Billy Johnson